Giralda: The Giraldillo

 The finishing touch added to the summit of the belfry in 1568 is the rotating sculpture known as the Giraldillo (weather vane), from which the name "Giralda" is derived.
 It was designed by Luis de Vargas, a model was made by Juan Bautista Vásquez "el Viejo" and then it was cast in bronze by Bartolomé Morel.
 The sculpture, in the form of a woman carrying a flag pole, was probably inspired by the image of Pallas Athena, adapting it to a symbol of Christian faith.
 It is 4 meters tall and approximately 4 meters wide, weighing 1,500 kilograms.
 As it is made of cast bronze sheets, the interior is mostly empty and it is held together with the help of several vertical and horizontal bars.
 These internal supports rest on a vertical metal axis which is inserted into the sculpture itself up to around breast height and which is anchored below to the summit of the tower.
 The sculpture thus rotates around this axis like a weather vane.

 The Giraldillo has been damaged and worn over time.
 Repairs were historically difficult due to its weight and its hard-to-reach location.
 During the 1755 Lisbon earthquake it suffered damage but repairs were not performed until 1770, when it was completely disassembled and its internal support system replaced.
-In the 1980 and 1981 it was partially repaired again, which allowed modern scholars and scientists to study it directly for the first time.
+In 1980 and 1981 it was partially repaired again, which allowed modern scholars and scientists to study it directly for the first time.
 It was determined then that the sculpture was in poor condition and needed further restoration.
 This process began in 1999, when the Giraldillo was removed and brought to the Andalusian Historical Heritage Institute (Instituto Andaluz de Patrimonio Histórico) for restoration, while a replica was put in its place.
 The restored sculpture was reinstalled in 2005 along with instrumentation designed to monitor its condition in the future.